 Select Create project.

-Choose between a Classic project or Try a next-gen project.
+Choose between a company-managed project or Try a team-managed project.

 Doublecheck that the project you’re creating is the right template.
 If not, click Change template, and select from the templates you have access to.
-You can switch between classic and next-gen project templates using the link at the bottom of the screen.
+You can switch between company-managed and team-managed project templates using the link at the bottom of the screen.

 Enter a name for your new project, and hit Create.